JaggarYussef/Cookie-Clicker/Readme.md

 2. Back-end
 - Improve our JavaScript skills
-- See a concret use of JS
+- See a practical use of JS

 3. Others
 - Project management